 Starts Cheap, Ends Pricey

-The Infiniti QX60 is reasonably priced if you plan on going for a base model; that's just $44,095 with front-wheel drive and $45,895 with all-wheel drive, including destination fee.
-Once you start adding option packages, however, you'll see that price climb.
+The Infiniti QX60 is reasonably priced if you plan on going for a base model; that’s just $44,095 with FWD and $45,895 with AWD, including destination fee.
+Once you start adding option packages, however, you’ll see that price climb.
 My test vehicle included the Premium Package (Bose audio upgrade, memory seats, heated steering wheel, remote engine start, roof rails), the Premium Plus Package (navigation, 360-degree cameras, parking sonar, rain-sensing wipers), the Theater Package (rear entertainment system) and the Deluxe Technology Package (20-inch wheels, a further upgraded Bose audio system, heated and cooled front seats, a motion-activated liftgate, intelligent cruise control and more).
 The total: $60,045.

 Competing vehicles that seat seven in luxurious accommodations can be had from a few other brands.
-The closest may be the Buick Enclave, which was redesigned for 2018 and is priced similarly to the QX60.
-We haven't driven one yet, but its amenities, luxurious appointments and space certainly make it comparable.
-You'll spend more to get an Audi Q7 and likely end up with less car in terms of amenities, but it provides a superior luxury-driving experience — its materials quality, design and sophistication all put the QX60 to shame.
+The closest may be the Buick Enclave, which was redesigned for 2018 and base price is similar to the QX60.
+We haven’t driven one yet, but its amenities, luxurious appointments and space certainly make it comparable.
+You’ll spend more to get an Audi Q7 and likely end up with less car in terms of amenities, but it provides a superior luxury-driving experience — its materials quality, design and sophistication all put the QX60 to shame.
 The Acura MDX has nearly as much room as the Enclave, but it suffers from some similar issues as the QX60 in terms of luxury sophistication, with a lot of lesser Honda parts shining through the Acura veneer.
 You can compare all four competitors here.